D30 - Powerspark Bosch 009 Distributor

 High Energy Electronic Ignition Distributors:

-Looks like an original points distributor but contains an electronic ignition module capable of 3x the spark of standard electronic ignition.
+Looks like an original points distributor but contains an electronic ignition module capable of 3x the spark of sports electronic ignition.

-- To be used with a Standard or Sports ignition coil, resistance reading less than 1.4ohm.
+- To be used with a High Energy ignition coil, resistance reading below 1.4 ohms.
 Not suitable for use with copper HT Leads